 Natalie, like all of the nutritionists at Ruby Slippers Wellness, encourages clients to ditch the diets and rely on the body’s natural cues to tell them when to eat.
 Instead of counting calories or carbs, she encourages people to use hunger and fullness signals.
 Getting back to basics helps clients realize that eating shouldn’t be a battle or stressful.
 Energy and focus previously expended on dieting can then be spent on more useful pursuits.
 The world opens up!
-Let’s learn a little bit more about Natalie and what brought her to Ruby Slippers Wellness.

 “If you listen to your body when it whispers, you won’t have to hear it scream.” -unknown